 I found this dresser on Facebook Marketplace.
 It was local, which is always a plus!
 It had a few dings and scratches but nothing that could not be repaired.
 I paid $70.00 which I thought was an awesome deal.

-Affiliate links included for your convenience at no extra cost to you.
+Affiliate links are included for your convenience at no extra cost to you!

 Adding Shelves to the Outdated Dresser

 I decided that the pantry cabinet should have three shelves.
 I wanted one shelf suitable for taller items.
-The Hubs measured for the shelving.
+My husband measured for the shelving.
 He used spruce plywood we purchased from our local salvage store.
-After all, pieces were cut, they were sanded until smooth using 220 grit sandpaper.
+After all pieces were cut, they were sanded until smooth using 220 grit sandpaper.
 He then attached the shelves inside using his nail gun.

 Constructing a Door

 He then went to work constructing a door.
 The same wood was used to construct a door frame.
 He used his Kreg jig to drill pocket screw holes to put the frame together.